MischaU8/yumyum/commands/knife-command_nzW1jbA_VQU.md

 Version:
 Uploaded: 2023-04-23

-yum yum Floyd here with a quick look at using the knife command and plasticity when generating new curves you have the option to enable the knife command by pressing K on the keyboard with a knife option enabled you can right click to commit and slice into a solid use this handy command to speed up asset creation oh look at the time foreign
+When generating new curves, you have the option to enable the *knife* command by pressing `K` on the keyboard.

+With the knife option enabled, you can right click to commit and slice into a solid.

+Use this handy command to speed up asset creation.